Audrée Wilhelmy: Biography

 In 2021, Wilhelmy published her fifth book, Plie la rivière, with Éditions Leméac.
 More a tale than a novel, it follows the encounter of a young woman and a bear.
-That same year, she created L'Atelier, exercice de vulnérabilité [The Workshop - an exercise in vulnerability], a digital project for which she received the Prix Ambassadeur Web Télé-Québec 2021 at the Grands Prix de la culture Desjardins.
+That same year, she created L'Atelier, exercice de vulnérabilité, a digital project for which she received the Prix Ambassadeur Web Télé-Québec 2021 at the Grands Prix de la culture Desjardins.
 The web platform includes texts by a number of female writers reflecting on their writing process as well as a detailed journal on her own creative process.

 In the fall of 2021, she founded Presses du Bûcher, a publishing house devoted to the artisanal production of artists' books.

 In 2022, Éditions Alto published the literary oracle Clairvoyantes, which she conceived, designed and piloted.
 The divinatory game, "an invitation to use the symbolic power of stories to observe challenges, dreams, relationships and everyday objects from a new angle," brought together fifteen women writers as well as the photographer Justine Latour, whose dreamlike works accompany the texts.
 In all, over forty women took part in the project which she oversaw.
 It allowed her to continue to showcase the voices of women artists from all disciplines.
 For this project, she is finalist for the Artiste de l'année prize.

+In September 2023, she published "Peau-de-Sang," once again with Leméac Éditeur.
+At the same time, she announced her departure from the publishing house Grasset, and a few weeks later, she revealed that she was joining the publishing house Le Tripode, which now carries her work in France.